How to make your air last and dive longer ?

 Slow like a cheetah?!

 Under certain occasions, you will want to swim a bit faster in order to catch a glimpse of that mysterious sea turtle that seems to be getting away from sight, in all other circumstances though, keep it real slow.
 With slow and regular kicks (while keeping your arms tucked away around your chest) you can manage to swim at a good speed while maintaining a streamlined shape.
 This will help to not only extend your time underwater, but you will also be cruising at a much better speed to be able to take all the beauty in.

 A lot of people are surprised when they hear how easy it is to dehydrate while scuba diving.
 Not only is the air you breathe in from the tanks very dry (as it should be to keep rust damage to a minimum) you are also sweating while doing a physical effort, once dehydration kicks in, your body will start to become less efficient at oxygenating, this will produce your breath to become shallower and, ultimately, consume your air faster.
 How to fix it?
 Well just make sure you drink plenty of water before and after each dive.
 After all, don’t forget it is a lot easier to spell wastewater then drink some fresh H20 while scuba diving.

 Practice makes it last longer

-Yes Of-course!!
-The best way to keep you air longer while scuba diving is to remember all the things above and keep diving!
-The more you get used to being underwater the more efficient your body becomes, not only physically, but mentally you will become much more relaxed (as you learn what to expect and how your body feels under the pressure) until you’ll realize you are managing to extend your dives more and more each time you re visit the underwater world.
+Yes, Of-course!!
+The best way to keep your air longer while scuba diving is to remember all the things above and keep diving!
+The more you get used to being underwater the more efficient your body becomes, not only physically, but mentally you will become much more relaxed (as you learn what to expect and how your body feels under the pressure) until you’ll realize you are managing to extend your dives more and more each time you revisit the underwater world.

 So don’t forget, drink your water, tuck all your equipment in, relax and keep diving!
 In case you want to learn some more about the wonders of diving in Pattaya here are some more scuba diving tips and advice from all of us at Seafari.